oscarsernarosero/blockchain/Accounts_and_address_Generation_Protocol.md

 **Weekly Safe:** These addresses will store the funds remaining in the daily safes from a certain location at the end of the week.
 These will be a 2-of-5 multi-signature address, and it is cosidered a medium risk address since it stores a considerable amount of funds for the company.

 **Corporate safe:** These addresses will store funds securly for corporate.
-These addresses can be generated arbitrarily any time corporate consider it necessary to ensure the security of the funds or to ensure the accountability of them.
+These addresses can be generated arbitrarily any time corporate considers it necessary to ensure the security of the funds or to ensure the accountability of them.
 These addresses will be 2-of-3 multi-signature addresses, and only CSA can sign its transactions to ensure maximum security of its funds.

 ### Receiving Addresses